integrated-land-simulator/model_description/descript/matsiro.md

 <!-- /code_chunk_output -->

-# Acknowledgements {-}
-acknowledgements

-\pagebreak

 # Introduction

 In the flux calculation section, the calculations are conducted separately for snow-covered and snow-free potions.
 For each snow-free portion ($l=1$) and snow-covered portion ($l=2$), the subroutines for various processes are called, the fluxes are calculated, and the ground surface temperature and canopy temperature are updated.
 Specifically, the following subroutines are called in the order shown below:

 (a) MATLAI: vegetation type parameter (LAI, vegetation height) set (b) MATRAD: calculation of radiation parameters (albedo, vegetation transmissivity, etc.)
-(c) MATBLK: calculation of turbulence parameters (bulk coefficients) (momentum and heat) (d) MATRST: calculation of stomatal resistance, bare soil surface evaporation resistance, etc.
+(c) MATBLK: calculation of turbulence parameters (bulk coefficients) (d) MATRST: calculation of stomatal resistance, bare soil surface evaporation resistance, etc.
-(e) MATBLQ: calculation of turbulence parameters (bulk coefficients) (vapor) (f) MATFLX: calculation of surface flux
+(e) MATFLX: calculation of surface flux
-(g) MATGHC: calculation of soil heat conductivity
+(f) MATGHC: calculation of ground heat conduction
-(h) MATSHB: solution of energy balance at ground surface and canopy
+(g) MATSHB: solution of surface heat balance

 Then, fluxes from lake surface are calculated separately for ice-covered and ice-free portions.
 The following subroutines are called in the order shown below:

-(a) LAKEBC: calculation of lake surface conditions (albedo, roughness, etc.)
+(h) LAKEBC: calculation of lake surface conditions (albedo, roughness, etc.)
-(b) SFCFLX: calculation of surface flux
+(i) SFCFLX: calculation of surface flux
-(c) RADSFC: calculation of radiation flux (downward and upward shortwave radiation) (d) LAKEHB: solution of energy balance at lake surface
+(j) RADSFC: calculation of radiation flux (downward and upward shortwave radiation) (k) LAKEHB: solution of energy balance at lake surface

 In the land integration section, the subroutines for various processes are called and land surface prognostic variables are updated.
 Specifically, the following subroutines are called in the order shown below:

-(a) MATCNW: calculation of canopy water balance
+(l) MATCNW: calculation of canopy water balance
-(b) MATSNW: calculation of snow water equivalent, snow temperature, and snow albedo (c) MATROF: calculation of runoff
+(m) MATSNW: calculation of snow water equivalent, snow temperature, and snow albedo (n) MATROF: calculation of runoff
-(d) MATGND: calculation of soil temperature, soil moisture, and frozen soil
+(o) MATGND: calculation of soil temperature, soil moisture, and frozen soil

 Finally, the lake modules are called and the related prognostic variables are updated.

-(a) SETSCNV: calculation of convergence of shortwave radiation (b) LAKEIC: calculation of lake ice
+(p) SETSCNV: calculation of convergence of shortwave radiation (q) LAKEIC: calculation of lake ice
-(c) LAKEPO: calculation of lake water and temperature (d) PUTDEFF: sending a lake water deficit for the lakes whose water levels are below the lower limit
+(r) LAKEPO: calculation of lake water and temperature (s) PUTDEFF: sending a lake water deficit for the lakes whose water levels are below the lower limit

 ## Prognostic variables